Updated: Aug 29

 Funnel metrics are literally a guide for your reps to be successful--for you AND for them.
 The metrics are the "strait and narrow path" and the "central nervous system" if you will, to finding the right prospects and enough of them to be successful in your business model and industry.

-As you implement this, and try to measure things, you will hit roadblocks, and it will take time.
-Extrovert can help.
-And when you recognize trends and decide it is time to scale processes that are going to influence your funnel metrics, Extrovert can help there too.
-So contact us to learn more!
-And please remember that these things take time.
 Over-rotating to a new way of thinking overnight, changing your tech to match that new way, doing enablement training, etc., all at once without your org knowing why is a dangerous slippery slope.
 Even if they do know why you are doing it, they may disagree and see you as an erratic leader.
 A better way is to identify with skilled operations people either in your company or outside of it what your key initiatives are, put together a phased approach including extensive testing in a prioritized project plan, collaborating with all necessary stakeholders and even some of your top-performers, to institute changes.

-By putting your teams in the driver seat for their destiny, each territory "store front" for your product will be able to have a bigger why for increasing their effort, and a framework of metrics to help them succeed at doing this.
+By putting your teams in the driver seat for reaching their destiny, each territory "store front" for your product will be able to have a bigger why for increasing their effort, and a framework of metrics to help them succeed at doing this.